engagingnewsproject/engagingnewsproject.github.io/_posts/2023-05-21-mediaengagement.md

 If you haven't worked with WordPress before, I encourage you to traverse the admin panel on your local site.
 Break some things, fix them, change some posts, do anything you think will help you gain familiarity.
 If something breaks on your local, you can always `git reset --hard origin/master` to get back to a working version at the cost of losing your changes.
 So create new branches and commit often.

-When it comes to the code, you'll be working under the engage directory `~/Local Sites/mediaengagementorg/app/public/wp-content/themes/engage`.
+When it comes to the code, you'll be working under the engage-2-x directory `~/Local Sites/mediaengagementorg/app/public/wp-content/themes/engage-2-x`.
 It will take some time to get used to the structure and knowing where in the code you need to access for your project.
-To help get you going in the right direction, if the change you're making is to the front-end you'll want to look inside the templates folder and scss under assets.
+To help get you going in the right direction, if the change you're making is to the front-end you'll want to look inside the templates folder and SCSS under assets.
 Backend logic and querying happen inside of PHP files, the src folder has a lot of it, but there are some lose PHP files out and about.

 - [Theme Structure](/mediaengagement/#theme-structure).